Poinsettias

 The Poinsettia, Euphorbia pulcherrima, is a popular indoor potted plant in North America.
 It has become known as “The Christmas Flower," being widely available in late November and December.
-Poinsettias's are native to Mexico, and were introduced to the US in 1825 by Joel R. Poinsett, the first American Ambassador to Mexico.
-Today, there are hundreds of different varieties of Poinsettias available.
+Native to Mexico, Poinsettias were introduced to the US in 1825 by Joel R. Poinsett, the first American Ambassador to Mexico.
+Today, there are hundreds of different varieties available.

 Colourful Flowers

-What makes the Poinsettia unique is the fact its flowers are not the brightly coloured petal-like leaves, or “bracts”, we are so fond of.
+What makes the Poinsettia unique is that its flowers are not the brightly colored petal-like leaves, or “bracts,” we are so fond of.
 In fact, the true flowers are the yellowish-green button-like objects at the center of the bracts.
-Fresh poinsettias will have tightly closed flowers, while older ones will have opened.
+Fresh Poinsettias will have tightly closed flowers, while older ones will have opened.

 Varieties